DevSolar/pdclib/Readme.txt

 3) internal header files keeping complex stuff out of the standard headers;
 4) the central, platform-specific file _PDCLIB_config.h;
-5) optimization overlay implementation files (optional).
+5) platform-specific implementation files;
+6) platform-specific, optimized "overlay" implementations (optional).

-The standard headers only contain what they are defined to contain.
+The standard headers (in ./includes/) only contain what they are defined to contain.
 Where additional logic or macro magic is necessary, that is deferred to the internal files.
 This has been done so that the headers are actually educational as to what they provide (as opposed to how the library does it).

+Note that there *might* be some feature to remove this additional level of indirection for a production release, to ease the workload put on the preprocessor.

-There is a seperate implementation file for every function defined by the standard, named {function}.c.
+There is a seperate implementation file (in ./function/{header}/) for every function defined by the standard, named {function}.c.
 Not only does this avoid linking in huge amounts of unused code when you use but a single function, it also allows the optimization overlay to work (see below).

+(The directory ./functions/_PDCLIB/ contains internal and helper functions that are not part of the standard.)

-Then there are internal header files, which contain all the "black magic" and "code fu" that were kept out of the standard headers.
+Then there are internal header files (in ./internal/), which contain all the "black magic" and "code fu" that was kept out of the standard headers.
 You should not have to touch them if you want to adapt PDCLib to a new platform.
-If you do, note that the PDCLib author would consider it a serious design flaw, and would be happy to fix it in the next PDCLib release.
-Any adaption work should be covered by the config header (and, possibly, the optimization overlay).
+If you *do* have to touch them, note that the PDCLib author would consider it a serious design flaw, and would be happy to fix it in the next PDCLib release.
+Any adaption work should be covered by the steps detailed below.

-For adapting PDCLib to a new platform (the trinity of CPU, operating system, and compiler), open _PDCLIB_config.h in your favourite text editor, have a look at the comments, and modify it as appropriate for your platform.
-That should be all that is actually required for such an adaption (see previous paragraph).
+For adapting PDCLib to a new platform (the trinity of CPU, operating system, and compiler), make a copy of the ./platform/example/ directory (named after your target platform), and modify the files of your copy to suit the constraints of your platform.
+When you are done, copy the contents of your platform directory over the source directory structure of PDCLib (or link them into the appropriate places).
+That should be all that is actually required to make PDCLib work for your platform.

 Of course, your platform might provide more efficient replacements for the generic implementations offered by PDCLib.
 The math functions